 Mic monitoring allows you to hear your voice so you can check if it is functioning properly.
 It’s a popular feature and works well here.
 There are no EQs and preset tabs here, which is a bit surprising.
 You can set your own presets, however.
 Overall, while the software experience is basic, it’s something I personally prefer.
 This is because the headset works perfectly even without the software.
 It doesn’t get in the way and does not put unnecessary strain on the PC.

 HyperX Cloud II (Wired) vs Cloud II Wireless: What’s The Difference?

+We are not done with our HyperX Cloud II review yet.
 When it comes to the age-old debate of wired vs wireless peripherals, most people always go with wired.
 This is because wired peripherals are more reliable in terms of connection, and you don’t need to worry about battery life.
 Both of those are fair points, but what if the difference between wired and wireless is so negligible that you might as well go wireless?

 Well, that is definitely the case here with the Cloud II Wired and Cloud II Wireless.
 Wireless headphones tend to be worse than their wired counterparts.
 However, the Cloud II Wireless can easily keep up with its wired version.
 First off, let’s talk about the differences (there aren’t many).
 The design is a bit different on the wireless version.
 For the most part, they look the same.